jay4170/jay4170/README.md

 ### <div align="center">I'm Jay, a self-taught JavaScript developer</div>

-- 🌱 Self-Taught developer specialising in Javascript and React JS
+- 🌱 Self-Taught developer specialising in web development but enjoying what backend i get to play with

+- ⚡ Junior developer working daily with JavaScript, Angular, PHP, NodeJS and MySQL

-- 🏫 Part-time studying Computer Science at the University of Hertfordshire
+- 🏫 Part-time studying Computer Science at the University of Hertfordshire.

-- 🚙 Currently travelling Europe with my Family!
+- 🚙 Just finished travelling the world with my family!
 [Instagram](https://www.instagram.com/around.the.world.family/)

-- ⚡ Currently working on MongoDB and NodeJS

 <br/>